Songmu/tagpr/README.md

 [license]: https://github.com/Songmu/tagpr/blob/main/LICENSE
 [PkgGoDev]: https://pkg.go.dev/github.com/Songmu/tagpr

-The `tagpr` automatically creates and updates a pull request for unreleased items, tag them when they are merged, and create releases.
+The `tagpr` clarify the release flow.
+It automatically creates and updates a pull request for unreleased items, tag them when they are merged, and create releases.

 ## Synopsis